 Why Use a Nectar Collector

 A chief reason for nectar collectors’ popularity is convenience.
 You don’t need as many loose parts to take a dab and it often requires less time than your full-on dab rig, nail, and carb cap setup.
-The basic design of a Nectar Collector stands to reduce waste, too, as it allows you to control exactly how much you are vaporizing.
+The basic design of a Nectar Collector should reduce waste, too, as it allows you to control exactly how much you are vaporizing.
 Simply pull the tip away from your concentrates when you have had enough.
 The price of a simple nectar collector compares to a glass bong, making it accessible to concentrate enthusiasts and casual cannabis users alike.